openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Done
     todo: Explicit Constructor Call - "Qualified superclass constructor calls" - not implemented, need more investigation (inner class)

-*Constructors* are used to create object that are instances of class.
+*Constructors* are used to create objects that are instances of class.

 .. code-block:: abnf